ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The first item in the array of two MUST be an integer CoAP Content-Format identifier.
 The second item is MUST be the actual manifest.

-In JSON-format tokens the manifest, whatever format it is, MUST be placed in a text string.
+In JSON-format tokens the manifest, whatever format it is, MUST be base-64 encoded then placed in a text string.
-When a non-text format manifest like a CBOR-encoded CoSWID is put in a JSON-encoded token, the manifest MUST be base-64 encoded.

 This claim allows for multiple manifests in one token since multiple software packages are likely to be present.
 The multiple manifests MAY be of different formats.